georggr/bda-dpia-research-data/README.md

 - Adapt: modify, transform and build upon the data.

 Under the following conditions:
-- Attribution: You must attribute the data to the source.
+- Attribution: You must attribute the data to the source (Ghent University).
 - ShareAlike: If you modify or build upon the data, you must distribute the modified data under the same ODbL license.
 - Keep Open: Any new database created from this data must remain open and accessible.